Sneha (actress): 2005–2008

-The years 2005 and 2006 saw her acting in Telugu films such as Sankranthi, with Venkatesh, Radha Gopalam with Srikanth, Sri Ramadasu with Nagarjuna, and Thuruppu Gulan with Mammootty was a success, while others released in the respective years turning out as average grosser at the box office.
-She played the role of a commercial sex worker in Selvaraghavan's Pudhupettai, starring Dhanush.
-With Thuruppu Gulan, she paired with Mammootty.
-In the year 2006, she made her debut into Kannada film industry through Ravi Shastri, which was unsuccessful at the box office.
+The years 2005 and 2006 saw her acting in Telugu films such as Sankranthi with Venkatesh, Radha Gopalam with Srikanth, Sri Ramadasu with Nagarjuna, and Thuruppu Gulan with Mammootty was a success, while others released in the respective years turning out as average grosser at the box office.
+She played a supporting role in Selvaraghavan's experimental film Pudhupettai, starring Dhanush.

+In the year 2006, she made her debut into Kannada film industry through Ravi Shastri, which received negative reviews.

-In 2007, Sneha starred in Naan Avanillai a hit, while her Telugu films Madhumasam, which run over 100 days and Maharadhi and Tamil film Pallikoodam was successful at the box office.
+In 2007, Sneha starred in Naan Avanillai, Madhumasam, Maharadhi and Tamil film Pallikoodam, which received positive reviews.

 Pirivom Santhippom, which saw her collaborating with Karu Pazhaniappan again, was her first film in 2008.
-Co-starring Cheran, the film opened to critical acclaim and emerged a sleeper hit, while fetching Sneha plaudits and several accolades.
-A review from Sify noted that she was "superb as Sala, a woman torn by the dualities of her existence", labelling it as her "career best performance".
-She won her second Tamil Nadu State Film Award for Best Actress, besides the Vijay Award for Best Actress and a nomination for the Filmfare Award for Best Actress Award.
+Co-starring Cheran.
 She tried highly glamorous roles with Pandi and Inba, both turning out to be average grossers.
-She paired with Silambarasan in Silambattam, which gave her another commercial success.
-Her Telugu films Nee Sukhame Ne Korukunna and Pandurangadu turned out to be average grossers while Adi Vishnu was unsuccessful.
+She paired with Silambarasan in Silambattam.